+SB 462: Fiscal Policy

+HB 567: Transportation & Economic Development Budget Subcommittee; Commerce ACTION RECOMMENDED: OPPOSE HOUSE BILL ACTION RECOMMENDED: NEUTRAL SENATE BILL ACTION ITEM: SENATE REGULATED INDUSTRIES - PASSED 4/01 ACTION ITEM: SENATE FISCAL POLICY - ON AGENDA 4/08

+Solar Facilities

+(SB 1304/HB 1595) Sponsors: Sen. Bradley/Rep. Koster

+Summary:

-SB 462: Regulated Industries; Fiscal Policy HB 567: Transportation & Economic Development Budget Subcommittee; Commerce ACTION RECOMMENDED: OPPOSE ACTION ITEM: HOUSE ECONOMIC INFRASTRUCTURE - PASSED 3/25 ACTION ITEM: SENATE REGULATED INDUSTRIES - ON AGENDA 4/01 Solar Facilities (SB 1304/HB 1595) Sponsors: Sen. Bradley/Rep. Koster Summary: The bill provides it is the intent of the Legislature that agricultural land used for solar facilities be returned to its original state and be viable for agricultural use after a solar facility has been decommissioned or reached the end its lifespan.
+The bill provides it is the intent of the Legislature that agricultural land used for solar facilities be returned to its original state and be viable for agricultural use after a solar facility has been decommissioned or reached the end its lifespan.
 It authorizes a county to require a solar facility over 2 megawatts to be decommissioned upon reaching the end of its useful life.
 It states a county can determine a solar facility is no longer viable if it does not produce power for a period of 12 months after construction has been completed or the facility has been abandoned.
 It provides the 12-month period does not include a solar facility unable to produce power due to a disaster or other event beyond the control of the owner.
 It authorizes a county to require financial assurance from a facility owner in the form of a bond, irrevocable letter of credit, or other financial device deemed acceptable to the county to cover the cost of decommissioning the facility.
-It removes from statute the provision allowing solar facility sites whose construction applications have been submitted before July 1, 2025.
+The Senate Bill removes from statute the provision allowing solar facilities on lands classified as agricultural in a local government's comprehensive plan while the House Bill retains this provision.
+It excludes solar facility sites whose construction applications have been submitted before July 1, 2025.
 The bill provides an effective date of July 1, 2025.
 Committee Assignments:

+SB 1304: Community Affairs; Fiscal Policy HB 1595: Commerce; State Affairs

+ACTION RECOMMENDED: NEUTRAL

+ACTION ITEM: HOUSE INTERGOVERNMENTAL AFFAIRS - PASSED 4/01

+MONITOR

+Rural Communities

+(SB 110/HB 1427) Sponsors: Sen. Simon/Rep. Griffitts

+Summary:

-SB 1304: Community Affairs; Fiscal Policy HB 1595: Intergovernmental Affairs; Economic Infrastructure; State Affairs ACTION RECOMMENDED: NEUTRAL ACTION ITEM: HOUSE INTERGOVERNMENTAL AFFAIRS - ON AGENDA 4/01 MONITOR Rural Communities (SB 110/HB 1427) Sponsors: Sen. Simon/Rep. Griffitts Summary: The bill requires the State land planning agency to prioritize technical assistance funding for government in rural areas and mandates consultation with the newly created Office of Rural Prosperity, within the Department of Commerce, to assist local governments in navigating procurement of state and federal resources.
+The bill requires the State land planning agency to prioritize technical assistance funding for government in rural areas and mandates consultation with the newly created Office of Rural Prosperity, within the Department of Commerce, to assist local governments in navigating procurement of state and federal resources.
 It revises sales and use tax revenue distributions to include fiscally constrained counties in support of public safety and infrastructure.
 The bill modifies definitions for fiscally constrained counties to account for population growth and increasing property values.
 It seeks to increase infrastructure funding directed to rural road projects along with economic development initiatives through grants for business growth, site preparedness, and technology adoption.
 It further requires the Office of Broadband to consult with each rural community liaison within the Office of Rural Prosperity to report annually on the implementation of broadband activities in rural, unserved, or underserved areas of the state.
 The bill provides an effective date of July 1, 2025.
 Committee Assignments:

 SB 110: House Messages HB 1427: Health & Human Services; Budget ACTION RECOMMENDED: NEUTRAL

-ACTION ITEM: HOUSE COMMERCE COMMITTEE - PASSED 3/24

 Public Service Commission

 (SB 354/HB ) Sponsors: Sen. Gaetz/Rep.

 Summary: